 Everything you need to know about ribbon eels, and a little about gymnastics

-The event I couldn't get into, though, was the rhythmic gymnastics.
-It always seemed like regular gymnastics' fat friend: kept around to make the real gymnasts feel better about themselves.
-As though that was actually necessary!
+The event I couldn't get into, though, was rhythmic gymnastics.
+To me, it always seemed a little like regular gymnastics' ugly friend: kept in place to make the regular gymnasts look better.
+As though that's actually necessary!
 When you literally hurtle yourself through the air on a regular basis, you are basically a superhero.
-You shouldn't have to keep some girls waving ribbons around just so you can feel better about yourself as an athlete.
+You don't need girls waving ribbons around to feel like more of an athlete.

 The ribbon thing.
-It would probably be cool enough if it weren't up against regular gymnastics, or as I like to call it, tiny girls flying.
+It would probably be cool enough if it weren't stacked up against regular gymnastics, which is essentially humans flying.
 But there's just no way to compete when that's what you're up against.
 There just isn't.